-Faculty may change any submitted grade via my.luther.edu up until the grade deadline.
-After the grade deadline has passed, faculty should submit the Grade Change form, available at the Registrar’s Office or as a PDF on my.luther.edu.
+Faculty may change any submitted grade via norsehub.luther.edu up until the grade deadline.
+After the grade deadline has passed, faculty should submit the Grade Change form, available at the Registrar’s Office or as a PDF on Norse Hub.
 Do not send grade changes via email.

-Faculty are expected to submit grades by the grade deadline through my.luther.
-Any grades submitted after the deadline (including grades that are resolutions of Incompletes) must be submitted via the Submit Missing Grades form link available in Norse Hub.
+Faculty are expected to submit grades by the grade deadline through Norse Hub.
+Any grades submitted after the deadline (including grades that are resolutions of Incompletes) must be submitted via the Missing Grades form link available in Norse Hub.